Lambda-School-Labs/express-groomer-c-fe/README.md

 *While the user profile is complete, please review and implement any changes you see fit.
 As a user, I want a simplistic profile, so that I can see my appointments, pet profile, and have easy access to edit in one place.
 Also the ability to upload vaccines and link.*

 * **Overview:** Features includeded in portion of the product roadmap:

-    1. The customer dashboard with tabs has been implemented and has great potential to be fleshed out.
+    The __customer dashboard__ with tabs has been implemented and has great potential to be fleshed out.
 The actual customer information that can be added/edited by a pet owner is limited.
 Currently, tabs include:

-        * Overview (Upcoming Appointments, My Pets, Favorite Groomers)
-        * My Info (User profile & update ability)
-        * My Pets (Customer's pet profiles)
-        * Appointments
+1. __Overview__
-        * Saved Groomers
+    * __Upcoming Appointments__:
+    * __My Pets__: shows the name and profile picture of the customer's pets
+    * __Favorite Groomers__: hardcoded as "HC Groomer"
-    2. __My Info__ displays the customer's profile and includes a button with the ability to update the customer's information.
+2. __My Info__ displays the customer's profile and includes a button with the ability to update profile information.
 The profile picture currently uses an Avatar component from Ant Design as a placeholder and needs to be connected with the back end and given the ability to add a profile picture.
-    3. __My Pets__ displays the customer's pets profiles.
+3. __My Pets__ displays the customer's pet profiles.
 If the customer has one pet, only one will display.
 If there are more than one, they will display one after another.
     * This component includes the ability to add a new pet via the __Add Pet__ button.
     * Clicking on __Add Pet Image__ allows a pet's pofile picture to be uploaded.
-This function can be used as the basis for completing the function for the pet owner's profile picture as well as the groomer's profile picture.
     * The bottom of each pet's profile includes a component which allows a __vaccination image__ to be uploaded.
-    4. Appointments need to be pulled and displayed but that has not yet been attempted.
+4. __Appointments__ need to be pulled and displayed but that has not yet been attempted.
+5. __Saved Groomers__: the card is hardcoded using "getGroomerByID" to import the information

 * **Future Features/Potential:**

-    `Pet display component is a priority to be included in a dashboard tab.
-Also brief information on customers pets could be shown on dashboard overview.`

-    `Finishing the upload feature in order to upload and display pet photos and vaccine records is also a priority.`
+    `The customer profile needs to have the ability to upload a profile picture added.
+The component used to upload pet profile pictures can be used as a basis to complete this task.`

     `Ideally the above would lead to the necessary information on a pet and customer being shared with a Groomer once an appointment was made and confirmed, possibly through SendGrid and/or Twilio integration.`

+    `The dashboard, like the rest of the application, has not been optimized for responsiveness.
+This needs to be corrected.
+The Overview sections (Upcoming Appointments, My Pets, Favorite Groomers) are not expanding to accommodate their contents and need to shrink/grow accordingly.`

 <br>